Ashadowkhan/lostools/README.md

 ## Disclaimer

 XlsNinja is intended for educational and ethical hacking purposes only.
 It should only be used to test systems you own or have explicit permission to test.
-Unauthorized use on third-party websites or systems without consent is illegal and unethical.
+Unauthorized use of third-party websites or systems without consent is illegal and unethical.

 ## Contributors
 - AnonKryptiQuz